-Decision-makers in charge of monetary and fiscal policies commonly viewed steps towards financial deregulation in the mid-1980s as technical adjustments of no major consequence for aggregate economic performance.
-In addition, the first impact of financial liberalization was a lending boom with rising consumption and wealth which was appreciated by the parties in political power.
+Decision-makers in charge of monetary and fiscal policies commonly viewed steps towards financial deregulation in the mid-1980s as technical adjustments that were of no major consequence for aggregate economic performance.
+In addition, the first impact of financial liberalization was a lending boom with rising consumption and wealth, which was appreciated by the parties in political power.
 Thus, no major counteracting stabilization policy measures were taken until it was too late.
-Similarly, financial regulators were not aware of the risks created by financial deregulation and lax monetary and fiscal policies and took no effective action to slow the process of credit growth.
+Similarly, financial regulators were unaware of the risks created by financial deregulation and lax monetary and fiscal policies and took no effective action to slow the process of credit growth.

-Official forecasts, made within Scandinavia as well as by international organizations, failed to identify the boom-bust cycle.
-The forecasts errors at the end of the 1980s and at the beginning of the 1990s were much larger than the average errors for the post-war period.
-The forecast errors emerged both during the boom and the bust phase of the cycle.
-At the end of 1980s, when the economy was overheated, it took longer than expected for it to cool down.
-When the downturn finally came, it turned much deeper than expected.
-And again, the recovery from the crisis was faster than most commentators thought.
+Official forecasts, made both within Scandinavia and by international organizations, failed to identify the boom-bust cycle.
+The errors in forecasts made at the end of the 1980s and at the beginning of the 1990s were much larger than the average errors for the post-war period.
+Forecast errors emerged during both the boom and the bust phases of the cycle.
+At the end of the 1980s, when the economy was overheated, it took longer than expected for it to cool down.
+When the bust and downturn came, it was much deeper than expected, and once again the recovery from the crisis was faster than most commentators had anticipated.
 The systematic collective bias in forecast performance, reflecting the lack of knowledge by professional forecasters about financial events, contributed to serious policy mistakes.

-Economists at universities in Scandinavia were caught in a Keynesian world of flow variables, unfamiliar with the wealth, portfolio and balance sheet effects created by financial liberalization and changes in real interest rates.
-As a rule, economists were in favor of financial liberalization.
-They viewed deregulation as part of a supply-side approach aimed at improving growth performance with little understanding of the imbalances and dangers that financial deregulation could bring about if not combined with proper counter-measures such as more restrictive monetary and fiscal policies.
-Thus, few warnings emerged from the economics profession when such advice would have been most appropriate.
+Economists at universities in Scandinavia were caught up in a Keynesian world of flow variables, being unfamiliar with the wealth, portfolio and balance sheet effects created by financial liberalization and changes in real interest rates.
+As a rule, economists were in favour of financial liberalization.
+They viewed deregulation as part of a supply-side approach aimed at improving growth performance, with little understanding of the imbalances and dangers that financial deregulation could bring about if it were not combined with proper counter-measures such as more restrictive monetary and fiscal policies.
+Thus, few warnings emerged from the economics profession at a time when such advice would have been most appropriate.

-Bankers and other actors on financial markets were ignorant about the change in the rules of the game.
-They lacked an understanding of the workings of unregulated financial markets because they had only experienced a financially closed and strongly regulated economy where financial risks were exceptionally limited.
-The same held for the private individuals and firms.
+Bankers and other actors on financial markets were ignorant of the change in the rules of the game.
+They lacked an understanding of the workings of unregulated financial markets because they had only experienced a financially closed and strongly regulated economy, where financial risks were exceptionally limited.
+The same held for private individuals and firms.
 As soon as credit became freely available, borrowers rapidly turned to the financial sector to enter deep into debt.
-Thus, the credit boom was fuelled by lenders and borrowers with little understanding of the risks involved of unsustainable loan expansion.
+Thus, the credit boom was fuelled by lenders and borrowers with little understanding of the risks of unsustainable loan expansion.